BeeWalk Survey Scheme

 Have a go at our BeeWalk bumblebee identification quiz

-BeeWalk is a national recording scheme run by the Bumblebee Conservation Trust to monitor the abundance of bumblebees on transects across the country.
-These transects would be impossible without volunteers, who identify and count the bumblebees they see on a monthly walk along a set route from March to October.
+BeeWalk is a national recording scheme run by the Bumblebee Conservation Trust to collect data to monitor the abundance of bumblebees on transects across Britain.
+This data collection would be impossible without volunteer BeeWalkers, who identify and count the bumblebees they see on a monthly walk (a fixed route of around 1 to 2 km - you choose where it goes) from March to October.